grace-shang/csc207-group-project/README.md

 Description of the Problem Domain:

-Our groups problem domain would fall under the Time Management System/ Scheduling domain, though it would be more than that.
-The problem domain would also be a personal helper that works to better and make a person's life more manageable not only with helping them manage their schedules, but to also help them plan their tasks and reminders to help them in their daily lives.
+The problem domain that we have chosen for this project is the Time Management System/ Scheduling domain.
+We would like to develop a highly functional and easily accessible personal helper that betters an individual's life by creating a manageable workflow within their schedules, but also to help them plan their tasks and reminders throughout their daily lives.
+As such the problem domain would expand towards accessability for all individuals creating an application that everyone can enjoy.

 Description of the Application: